Gate Theatre Studio: The Other Theatre

 In the 1930s The Gate Theatre Studio was one of a number of small, committed, independent theatre companies which included the Hampstead Everyman, the Arts Theatre Club and Q Theatre at Kew Bridge.
 These theatres were able to avoid the Lord Chamberlain's censorship by operating as theatre clubs, where membership was obligatory, and took risks by producing new and experimental plays, or plays by unknown or commercially unviable writers.
 Norman Marshall refers to these as ‘The Other Theatre’ in his 1947 book of the same name.

 Bomb damage in World War II

 The Gate Revues, several starring Hermione Gingold who made her first professional appearance at the Gate, restored intimate revue to favour in the West End.
 However following serious bomb damage in 1941, the same air raid that destroyed the Little Theatre in the Adelphi, the theatre was finally forced to close.
 It was never to re-open although, according to Norman Marshall, the manpower and material needed to resuscitate it would have been very small.

-Revival

-The spirit of the Gate Theatre Studio was taken up in 1979 by the new Gate Theatre, a London fringe theatre above a pub in Notting Hill Gate.
-While it draws its name coincidentally from its location, it shares its innovative inspiration with its namesake from the past.